barnabym/nfttimeline/README.md

 August 2017 - Decentraland - sells land tokens? (not NFT nut where NFTs will be used subsequently)

+Loads of stuff WIP

 # 2018

 OpenSea, SuperRare and hundreds of other projects

+April 2018 - Cryptovoxels - NFTs can be shown in world (need date for that) ?

 loads of stuff WIP

 # 2019

 Loads of stuff WIP

-Cryptovoxels - NFTs can be shown in world ?

 # 2020